MariamElbadry/HR-Analysis-Project/README.md

  Relationships designed in a star schema for optimized performance

 ## How to Use
+ Extract file "HR Analysis Project"

- Open Finito.pbix using Power BI Desktop.
+ Open it using Power BI Desktop.

  Refresh the dataset if a data source is connected.

  Use slicers and filters to explore attrition patterns.

  Export visuals or insights for presentations or reports.

+ Read the documenation files of analysis questions, cleaning, and visualization

 ## Insights & Impact